mkidson/mkidson_obsidian_vault/MSc/To-Do files/presentation for Francois.md

 # Direction sensitivity tests
 - We measured the response to monoenergetic 5 MeV neutrons at three different incident angles (show what that means)
 - We see practically zero effect on the neutron light output spectrum when we change the incident angle

-# Response functions
-- At PTB, we measured broad beam for hours, getting incident neutron energy from ToF
-- Neutron events separated out with PSD
-- Neutron events separated into energy bins of width 0.25 MeV (limited by statistics and runtime)
-- "Monoenergetic" neutron responses

-# Simulations using Geant4
-- Geant4 is a Monte Carlo particle transport code
-- We score energy deposited by recoiling particles as a result of neutron interactions
-- Energy deposited to light output is determined from the ToF measurements, as well as the broadening factors
-- The light output response due to any particle other than protons was unable to be calculated as it was not possible to measure L vs E
-- This lead to a cutoff value at 1 MeVee since at 16 MeV, the alpha edge is still below 1 MeVee
-- Simulations were used to determine detector efficiency.
-The simulated, broadened light output responses were used in conjunction with efficiency calculations for EJ-301 to produce an efficiency curve for our detector

 # Future plans
 - To create a detector that can run on its own, the PSD and spectroscopy needs to be done on-board